yongkanghe/Agentic-Marketing-Campaign-Generator/docs/ARCHITECTURE-REVIEW-SUMMARY.md

 ## 📋 Executive Summary

-After conducting a comprehensive review of the **Video Venture Launch** platform, I can confirm this is a **sophisticated Agentic AI solution** with exceptional architectural design and professional implementation quality.
+After conducting a comprehensive review of the **AI Marketing Campaign Post Generator** platform, I can confirm this is a **sophisticated Agentic AI solution** with exceptional architectural design and professional implementation quality.
 The platform demonstrates advanced understanding of Google's ADK framework and modern web development practices.

 ### Overall Assessment: **Strong Foundation, Ready for Integration Phase**